Hi, I’m Jen.

 Want to Work Together?

-I take on freelance writing jobs from time to time if the fit is right, on topics from Taylor Swift to expat life.
-Please email me if you’d like to collaborate: jen (at) Swiftly Sung Stories (dot) com.
+I take on freelance writing jobs from time to time if the fit is right.
+Please email me if you’d like to collaborate: Swiftly Sung Stories (at) gmail (dot) com.

 • I’m not taking on guest posts at this point, but I will update this page if that changes.